Ajay Monga: Career

 Monga started his career as a copywriter with an advertising agency ADVIEWS.
-He became the business development head of the company and then set up his own Marketing & Management Consultancy outfit.
-Later he branched out into television as a writer, producer and director.
+He later became the business development head of the company and diversified into Marketing & Management Consultancy.
+His equity research outfit Profiles & Projections serviced foreign institutional investors on behalf of leading broking houses.

+Eventually he branched out into television and films as a writer, producer and director.

 Monga has also conceived and designed a non-academic platform for kids 'Chhoton Ka Funda'.